jrisi256/obsidian/joe_shack_home/Academic Papers/beckettEffectsImprisonmentTime2022.md

 	* Theoretically, it could.
 		* Acute and chronic stress and increased risk of infectious disease transmission while incarcerated.
 		* Social and economic marginalization post-release.
-	* Mortality rates for incarcerated Black men are lower than for nonincarcerated Black men.
+	* Mortality rates for incarcerated Black men are lower than for non-incarcerated Black men.
 Incarceration eliminates main causes of death for Black men (e.g., gun violence, transportation accidents) and increases access to healthcare.
 		* Differences in mortality disappear after release and in fact spike immediately right after being released (overdoses and suicide).
 	* For other groups, the differences in mortality are in the anticipated direction.